Rethinking Gravity: A Quantum Approach to Gravitons and the Discarding of Spacetime Curvature

 In this new model, gravitons act as the mediators of gravitational force, just as photons mediate the electromagnetic force.
 When a massive object, such as a planet or a star, emits gravitons, these particles travel through space, interacting with nearby mass and energy.
 This interaction causes the nearby objects to change their paths—just as electromagnetic radiation can alter the state of electrons in an atom.

 The key difference from general relativity is that gravity no longer involves the warping of spacetime itself.
 Instead, gravitational effects are explained through the exchange of gravitons, which influence the trajectories of objects in their path.
-For example, when the gravitons emitted by a massive body interact with another object, this causes the object to accelerate towards the massive body—just as we observe gravitational attraction in nature.
+As gravitons interact with matter-energy, they increase its gravitational energy, which results in changes to its motion relative to surrounding objects.

-By treating gravity as a quantum exchange, this model presents a discrete and quantized explanation for gravitational interactions, offering a cleaner, particle-based understanding of gravity.
+By treating gravity as a quantum exchange, this model presents a discrete and quantized explanation for gravitational interactions.
 The force that pulls objects together is simply the result of graviton exchanges, rather than the bending of spacetime.

-3. Gravitational Waves as Ripples in the Graviton Field
+3. Gravitational Waves as Modulations in Graviton Emission

 The next major component of this model involves gravitational waves.
 Traditionally, gravitational waves have been thought of as ripples in the curvature of spacetime—disturbances in the fabric of spacetime caused by accelerating masses.
-However, in this quantum gravity model, gravitational waves are not distortions in spacetime itself, but rather ripples in the propagating field of gravitons.
+However, in this quantum gravity model, gravitational waves are not distortions in spacetime itself, but rather variations in the frequency and amplitude of graviton emissions.

 4. How Gravitational Waves Would Behave